 After students have been exposed to the business side of film, they will take a more focused look at distribution for a major studio.
 In addition to the basics of 35mm and digital distribution, this course will provide an analytical framework by which students will be able to develop a distribution plan for a particular film.
 Students will learn how to determine the best films for the studio business model, the best films for box office success, and the best release dates for these films given the current industry slate.
 Additionally, students will gain an understanding of how distribution and marketing work together to launch a film.
 Guest lecturers from major motion picture studio, will be featured.
-Prerequisites: EPS 223 strengths, weaknesses, opportunities and threats.
-This is an experiential class requiring students to apply course concepts in the final product, a written feasibility study of a new business venture.
+Prerequisites: EPS 223 students to apply course concepts in the final product, a written feasibility study of a new business venture.
 Prerequisites: EPS 221